Quentin Palfrey: 2022 Massachusetts attorney general campaign

+Healey administration

+On March 20, 2023, Massachusetts Governor Maura Healey and Lieutenant Governor Kim Driscoll announced that they had named Palfrey as Director of Federal Funds and Infrastructure in the Executive Office for Administration and Finance.

 Personal life

 Palfrey married Anna Tabor in 2008.
 They have one daughter and two sons.

 Palfrey's father was born John Gorham Palfrey, III, and is a 1967 graduate of Harvard, as is his mother, born Judith Swarm Sullivan.
 His father is also considered John Gorham Palfrey, IV or John Palfrey, VI.
 He had a younger brother who didn't live for a day (December 5, 1946) and a younger sister, Antonia Ford Palfrey, named for their 3rd great-grandmother, Antonia (nee Ford) Willard.

-Quentin's 3rd great-grandfather is John G. Palfrey (1796-1881), Massachusetts politician.
+Quentin's 3rd great-grandfather is Massachusetts politician John G. Palfrey (1796-1881).
 His 2nd great-grandfather, John Carver Palfrey (1833-1906), served in the United States Civil War, as did his 3rd great-uncle, Francis Winthrop Palfrey (1831-1889).
 His great-grandfather, John Gorham Palfrey II (1875-1945) was an 1896 graduate of Harvard and a lawyer in Boston.
 His grandfather, John Gorham Palfrey, Jr. or the III (1919-1979), was a 1940 graduate of Harvard, served in World War II, was appointed to the Atomic Energy Commission by President John F. Kennedy, and was a professor at Columbia University from 1952 until his death in 1979 as well as dean of Columbia College from 1958 to 1962.

 His grandmother was Belle Wyatt Roosevelt Palfrey (1919-1985), a daughter of Kermit Roosevelt, sister of Kermit Roosevelt Jr., sister of Joseph Willard Roosevelt, granddaughter of Theodore Roosevelt, first cousin, once removed of Eleanor Roosevelt, and fifth cousin, twice removed of Franklin D. Roosevelt.
 His 2nd great-grandfather was Joseph Edward Willard, lieutenant governor of Virginia and United States Ambassador to Spain.

 Through his Roosevelt side, his first cousin, once removed is Mark Roosevelt; second cousin is Kermit Roosevelt III; and his 2nd great-uncle was Quentin Roosevelt.